 There isn't a difference between the symptoms of either disease.
 The "classic" symptoms are the same for both diabetes type 1 and type 2:

 - Unexplained weight loss

 For both type 1 and type 2, early symptoms of untreated diabetes arise due to elevated blood sugar levels and the presence of glucose in the urine.
 High amounts of glucose in the urine can cause increased urine output and dehydration.
 Dehydration, in turn, causes increased thirst.

-A lack of insulin or an inability of insulin to work properly affects protein, fat and carbohydrate metabolism.
-Insulin normally encourages storage of fat and protein, so when there is inadequate insulin or poorly functioning insulin, this eventually leads to weight loss despite an increase in appetite.
+A lack of insulin or an inability of insulin to work properly affects protein, fat, and carbohydrate metabolism.
+Insulin normally encourages the storage of fat and protein, so when there is inadequate insulin or poorly functioning insulin, this eventually leads to weight loss despite an increase in appetite.